dmlc/gluon-cv/docs/tutorials/index.rst

 Interested in getting started in a new CV area?
 Here are some tutorials to help get started.

+Note: For image classification or object detection task, feel free to explore tutorials in `AutoGluon MultiModalPredictor <https://auto.gluon.ai/stable/tutorials/multimodal/index.html>`_ with better support in PyTorch.

 Image Classification
 --------------------